Elementary German (50:470:101 and 102).

 Can anyone make sense of German gender?
 What are all those cases for, again?
 How does the endings system work?
 What is the subjunctive?
 How do I use the passive voice?
 These are some of the questions that will be answered in Advanced Grammar.

 The course provides a comprehensive review of German grammar, with special emphasis on areas that tend to be problematic, as well as an introduction to the concept of stylistic registers and practice in writing in different styles.
 This is where you get the chance to relearn all the things you didn’t quite master in Elementary and Intermediate, or have halfway forgotten.
 It’s also the place to finally really learn some things like the subjunctives and the passive, which you have surely been exposed to, but perhaps only briefly.
 And this course will also introduce you to some grammatical fine points that you probably never even thought of.
 But it will also provide some degree of an introduction to understanding better why things are the way they are and how you can explain them.
 And finally, it will provide some understanding of how the German language is used differently in different contexts, and how informal conversation is different from a literary text, which is in turn different from a business letter or a scholarly book.
-(This last aspect will be developed much more fully in the Spring semester in the new course Communication in German Media.)

 German Culture and Civilization (50:470:340) (Taught in German.)